JuliaClimate/IndividualDisplacements.jl/docs/src/examples.md

-## Summary

-The four examples outlined below form a tutorial of sort, and thus complement the rest of the package documentation.
-The corresponing data wrangling examples in `flow_fields.jl` define grids and ingest velocity fields.
-They hopefully provide a useful jumping off point in order to configure `IndividualDisplacements.jl` for new problems.
+The four examples outlined below form a tutorial of sorts, and thus complement the rest of the package documentation.
+They rely on `flow_fields.jl` to define grids and ingest velocity fields.
+The main goal is to provide a useful jumping off point in order to configure `IndividualDisplacements.jl` for new problems.

 Output is in [DataFrames](https://juliadata.github.io/DataFrames.jl/latest/) tabular format which comes with powerful and convenient analysis methods.
 Plotting results in space and time can be done as in `recipes_plots.jl`, `recipes_makie.jl`, and `recipes_pyplot.jl` -- see the examples.